cloudmesh-community/sp19-222-101/project-report/report.md

 the number of ham emails that are erroneously labeled as spam.
 This practice would be quite unfriendly to the user.

-:wave: the above paragraph is jargony this is called miss classification you need to discuss why miss classification is bad (i know it is obvious).
+:wave: the above sentence is jargony this is called miss classification you need to discuss why miss classification is bad (i know it is obvious).

+:warning: A paragraph needs at least 3-5 sentences keep the intro one paragraph or make full paragraphs.

 ## The Algorithm

-We considered two main algorithms for our implementation of spam classification: the Naive Bayes and Support Vector Machine (SVM) algorithms.

-Classically, Naive Bayes classifiers are typically used for spam filtering and document classification problems [@khorsi2007overview].
+We considered the Naive Bayes and Support Vector Machine (SVM) algorithms for our implementation of spam classification.
+Naive Bayes classifiers are typically used for spam filtering and document classification problems [@khorsi2007overview].
 The Naive Bayes algorithm relies on Bayes' probability theorem, which expresses a relationship between the probability of the occurence of an event E given the occurence of